vmware/photon/content/en/docs-v5/troubleshooting-guide/photon-os-general-troubleshooting/photon-code.md

 70 Security notice(s)
 ```

-Check if there are security updates for libssh2. note this is relative to what is installed in local
+Check if there are security updates for libssh2.
+Note this is relative to what is installed in local.

 ```console
 root@photon[ ~ ]# tdnf updateinfo list libssh2